igorfratel/genome_groups/README.md

     -t --prot_stringency  "Minimum similarity required to treat two proteins as a related pair (default 0)"
     -r --neigh_stringency  "Minimum threshold to display the similarity between two neighborhoods (default 0)"
     -g --neigh_comparing  "Method for comparing genomic neighborhoods (default: porthodom method)"
+    -G --gap_score  "Value added to similarity when a gap is chosen.
+Used when the neigh_comparing option is an alignment algorithm"
     -o --output  "Where the neighborhood similarities should be written (outputs to stdout if the filename is - or if not used)"
     -a --pairings_filename  "Where the chosen pairings between proteins in the neighborhoods should be written (if not specified, does not generate a pairings file)"

 partial --> Already has the similarities between the proteins.
     -e --execution_mode partial
     -n --neighborhoods_filename
     -s --prot_sim_filename
-    -l --normalize_prot_sim" "Indicates that the protein similarities file should be normalized" -t --prot_stringency
+    -l --normalize_prot_sim" "Indicates that the protein similarities file should be normalized"
+    -t --prot_stringency
     -r --neigh_stringency
     -g --neigh_comparing
+    -G --gap_score
     -o --output
     -a --pairings_filename

 Help option: -h --help
 ```